 Cash Sweep to Earn Higher Interest

 Cash Sweep also allows a business or an individual to ensure that the extra money does not sit idle in a low-interest account.
-Rather, the excess money is put into better liquid cash investment vehicles to earn higher interest rates.
-Such investment options not only offer higher interest rate but also liquidity.
-Sweep accounts usually invest money in money market mutual funds, savings accounts or even short-term certificates.
+Instead, the excess money is put into better liquid cash investment vehicles to earn higher interest rates.
+Such investment options not only offer higher interest rates but also liquidity.
+Sweep accounts usually invest money in money market mutual funds, savings accounts, or even short-term certificates.

 Sweep accounts originally came in use to bypass a government regulation, which limited banks from giving interest on commercial checking accounts.
 Many brokerage accounts also started offering similar features to enable investors to earn a return on unused cash.

-For individuals, sweep accounts are usually used by brokerages to put the funds that are waiting to be reinvested – like dividends.
+For individuals, brokerages usually use sweep accounts to put the funds that are waiting to be reinvested – like dividends.
 Such funds remain in the sweep accounts until an investor decides the future course of action or the broker executes the already standing orders.

-For businesses that rely on daily cash flow but intent to maximize earning potential while sitting on cash reserves, it is an effective tool.
-A business can specify the minimum balance for their account.
-Any amount over it is put into a higher-interest investment product or pay the debt.
+It is an effective tool for businesses that rely on daily cash flow but intend to maximize earning potential while sitting on cash reserves.
+A business can specify the minimum balance for its account.
+Any amount over it is put into a higher-interest investment product or pays the debt.
 And, if the balance goes below the minimum balance, the funds are swept back from the investment account.

 - Saves time by eliminating personal intervention.

-- Helps companies or individuals to efficiently achieve their financial goals.
+- Helps companies or individuals efficiently achieve their financial goals.

 - In the case of debt payment, it ensures speedy payment of debt.

-- Improves credit image of an individual or a company.
+- Improves the credit image of an individual or a company.

 Good for Banks as well